The ENHI team is made up of a diverse group of professionals. Your individual program team will be customized for your needs.

 Jenny Amonette is a rehabilitation consultant in the ENHI, where she collaborates on research projects related to exercise in people with chronic disease and disability.
 She also advises the institute staff as needed for exercise prescription and testing techniques.
 Currently a physical therapist for a leading hospital system in the Bay Area Houston, she works in both inpatient and outpatient settings and serves as a clinical instructor for physical therapy students.

 Amonette previously directed a privately-owned physical therapy clinic and worked as a physical therapist at The Institute for Rehabilitation Research (TIRR) with neurologic patients (outpatient).
 She earned a B.A. in dance from Texas Women's University and Master of Physical Therapy from the University of Texas Medical Brach.
-A licensed physical therapist with a specialty certification in neurologic rehabilitation, she is currently completing here doctorate in physical therapy from Texas Tech University.
+A licensed physical therapist with a specialty certification in neurologic rehabilitation, she earned a doctorate in physical therapy from Texas Tech University.

 Danny Arnold is a consultant in the Exercise and Nutritional Health Institute where he collaborates and lends his expertise in the development and implementation of sport science and testing protocols.
 For over 18 years he has been recognized as an industry leader in human performance offering the highest level of integrated and innovative sports training and sports medicine for anyone regardless of age, sport or skill level.
 With a proven track record, he is the Founder and Director at Plex and has designed programs that have helped thousands of individuals, from Super Bowl Champions, Olympic Gold Medalists, to developmental athletes learning to play their first sport improve their performance and overall wellbeing.